-Platelets are small cells that are in the blood that form blood clots to prevent excessive bleeding and aid in healing of wounds.
+Platelets (thrombocytes) are small cells that are in the blood that clump together to form blood clots.
+They prevent excessive bleeding and aid in healing of wounds.

 150,000-400,000 platelets per microliter (mcL)